 10. Enjoy the Process!

-Finally – and most importantly – enjoy the process of testing and buying your new guitar!
+Finally – and most importantly – enjoy the process of testing and choosing a guitar!
 If you find yourself getting stressed out, worried or anxious, something is wrong.
 Seriously, what’s more fun than buying a new guitar?

 Whether you purchase in-store or online, I hope that it’s a wonderful experience for you Practice hard and enjoy the adventure!